beNative/git-automation/TECHNICAL_MANUAL.md

 -   **Entry Point:** `electron/preload.ts`
 -   **Responsibilities:**
     -   Acts as a secure bridge between the Renderer and Main processes.
     -   Uses `contextBridge` to expose a safe, limited API (`window.electronAPI`) to the renderer.
-This includes functions like `getProjectInfo`, `getCommitHistory`, `getDelphiVersions`, etc.
+This includes functions like `getProjectInfo`, `getCommitHistory`, and now `windowMinimize`, `windowMaximize`, and `windowClose` for the custom title bar.

 ## 3. State Management and Data Flow

 -   **Primary State:** The root `App.tsx` component manages the entire application state, including the list of repositories, global settings, dashboard categories, the active view, and the state of modals and panels.
 -   **VCS State:** `App.tsx` also holds state for `detailedStatuses` and `branchLists` which are fetched periodically and after tasks complete to keep the UI in sync with the file system.
 -   **Parallel Task Execution:** To support running multiple tasks concurrently, a unique `executionId` is generated for each task run.
 This ID is passed between the renderer and main processes, allowing log output (`task-log`) and completion events (`task-step-end`) to be correctly routed to the appropriate repository and UI components without conflict.
 -   **Component Architecture:** The `RepoFormModal` component has been significantly enhanced with the Project Intelligence UI, which conditionally renders task-generation buttons based on data fetched from the `get-project-info` IPC handler.
 The task editor now renders different configuration options based on the `TaskStepType` enum.
+The old `Header.tsx` component has been removed and replaced by `TitleBar.tsx` and a set of new icon components for window controls.

 ### Data Persistence